Back to blog

 The STP (Segmentation, Targeting, Positioning) promoting model is a well-known marketing structure and positioning is the final and important step of this model.
 That is where your product positioning strategy is used and you employ the marketing mix to communicate your value proposition.
 This approach is directly related to the two first steps of the STP process, namely market segmentation and market targeting.
 Marketing communication is another area that is helped by the positioning strategy particularly when engaging in digital marketing.
 A good positioning will assist in developing a unique image that will be associated with the product by the targeted public.

-Market segmentation is one of the principles of the marketing mix strategy that can be remembered by the acronym STP, which stands for Segmentation, Targeting, and Positioning.
-It is the process of partitioning a large market into smaller groups of consumers based on their wants and similarities.
-These divisions are usually done with the help of customer segmentation techniques to give rise to a more audience-oriented strategy.
-After the process of segmentation, the right marketing mix is applied per the product positioning strategy.
-Therefore, positioning is also significant in marketing communications and digital marketing.
-It is the process of developing, maintaining, and communicating a clear, distinct, and recognizable image of a brand in the eyes of the customer.
-Some of the strategic approaches in this respect involve market coverage and audience partitioning.
+Market segmentation is one of the principles of the marketing mix strategy remembered by the acronym STP, which stands for Segmentation, Targeting, and Positioning.
+It involves partitioning a large market into smaller groups of consumers based on their wants and similarities.
+These divisions are usually done with customer segmentation techniques to create a more audience-oriented strategy.
+After segmentation, the right marketing mix is applied according to the product positioning strategy.
+Positioning is significant in marketing communications and digital marketing.
+It entails developing, maintaining, and communicating a clear, distinct, and recognizable brand image in the eyes of the customer.
+Strategic approaches include market coverage and audience partitioning.

-Market segmentation, therefore, is a basic function that goes into any marketing model.
-This appears in different forms including geographic segmentation, demographic segmentation, psychographic segmentation, and behavioral segmentation.
-This primarily entails the concepts of STP; segmentation, targeting, and positioning which enables organizations to market their products in a way that targets a specific audience or group.
-All of these customer segmentation techniques have a ‘touch point’ with the marketing mix, especially about the positioning strategy of the product.
-The goal is to develop precise marketing communication for the identified segment of consumers.
-This is especially important in the digital marketing world where there is a variety of audience segmentation.
+Market segmentation is a basic function in any marketing model.
+It appears in different forms including geographic segmentation, demographic segmentation, psychographic segmentation, and behavioral segmentation.
+These entail the concepts of STP: segmentation, targeting, and positioning.
+This enables organizations to market their products to a specific audience or group.
+All these customer segmentation techniques connect with the marketing mix, especially regarding product positioning.
+The goal is to develop precise marketing communication for the identified consumer segment.
+This is especially important in digital marketing where there is a variety of audience segmentation.

 Market segmentation is seen to have many advantages when applied to any marketing model.
 This means that when market targeting is done effectively, marketing communications can be made more specific, and relevant to the intended audience, thus increasing customer satisfaction.

-By carefully defining the strategies for targeting customers, organizations can properly align the marketing mix and achieve a higher efficiency of their digital marketing strategies, as well as enhance the ROI.
-Also, it is easier to employ market segmentation when it comes to product positioning since the various businesses can differentiate themselves to suit their preferred customer groups.
+By carefully defining strategies for targeting customers, organizations can align the marketing mix properly and achieve higher efficiency of their digital marketing strategies, as well as enhance ROI.
+It is easier to employ market segmentation for product positioning since businesses can differentiate themselves to suit their preferred customer groups.
 Keep in mind the following things:

 • Market segmentation applies selective marketing communication, and target audience-oriented, thus improving customer satisfaction.